-Wednesday Night A 50 percent chance of snow.
-Cloudy, with a low around -4.
+Friday Night A 50 percent chance of snow before 2am.
+Mostly cloudy, with a low around -4.
 Wind chill values as low as -23.
 Northwest wind 15 to 17 mph.
-New snow accumulation of 1 to 3 inches possible.
+New snow accumulation of less than one inch possible.

 Saturday Partly sunny, then gradually becoming sunny and cold, with a high near 7.
 Northwest wind 10 to 14 mph.

 Saturday Night Mostly cloudy, with a low around -1.
 Northwest wind 5 to 7 mph becoming calm in the evening.

 Sunday Partly sunny and cold, with a high near 10.
 Northwest wind 5 to 8 mph.